Luhansk

-Luhansk (/luːˈhænsk/, /-ˈhɑːn-/; Луганськ, /uk/), also known as Lugansk (/-ˈɡæn-/, /-ˈɡɑːn-/; Луганск, /ru/), is a city in the Donbas in eastern Ukraine.
+Luhansk (Note: /luːˈhænsk/, /-ˈhɑːn-/) (Луга́нськ (Note: /uk/)), also known as Lugansk (Note: /-ˈɡæn-/, /-ˈɡɑːn-/) (Луга́нск (Note: /ru/)), is a city in the Donbas in eastern Ukraine.
 As of 2022, the population was estimated to be making Luhansk the 12th-largest city in Ukraine.

 Luhansk served as the administrative center of Luhansk Oblast, before pro-Russian separatists seized control of the city in 2014 and made it the capital of the self-proclaimed Luhansk People's Republic.
 The Ukrainian administration was located in Sievierodonetsk from 2014 to 2022 during the war in Donbas, due to Ukraine not being in control of Luhansk.
 Sievierodonetsk was captured by Russia in 2022 and Luhansk Oblast was later annexed by Russia in late 2022.

 Etymology

-The city was founded as a foundry in 1795-1796, following the decree of Empress Catherine II titled On the establishment of a foundry in the Donetsk uyezd by the Lugan River.
+The city was founded as a foundry in 1795–1796, following the decree of Empress Catherine II titled On the establishment of a foundry in the Donetsk uyezd by the Lugan River.
 The settlement that developed around the plant was named Lugansk, deriving its name from the hydronym Lugan, which itself originates from the Russian word lug (meadow).
 The settlement was granted city status in 1882.

 In 1935, the city was renamed Voroshilovgrad in honor of the Soviet political and military figure Kliment Voroshilov.
 Following the adoption of a 1957 decree by the Presidium of the Supreme Soviet of the USSR, which prohibited naming populated places after living political figures, the city's original name, Lugansk, was restored in 1958.
 However, in 1970, after Voroshilov's death, the city was once again renamed Voroshilovgrad.
 In 1990, the name Luhansk was reinstated.